tonebase/tonebase-interviews-fs-fe/README.md

 }
 ```

+The way that React handles event handlers is such that you cannot access the event asynchronously, which is precisely what setTimeout does.
+This is because React handles these events as passed instances of the SyntheticEvent object which has all its properties set to null the moment the event callback is invoked (this is because SyntheticEvent is reused/pooled).
+Due to this, the moment at which the 250ms delayed callback of setTimeout is invoked, the event.target.value will already be null.
+A solution would be to call event.persist() in the handleChange function, as this will remove the event from the SyntheticEvent object pool and allow it to be referenced.

 ---

 Onto just a teensy bit of code + introducing you to our system!
 This part can be done on your own, and you can ping me when it's good to go!